 This kind of goes along with #1 on sin, but it can be even more subtle than changes in doctrine.
 A common word progressives misuse frequently is love.
 Instead of love being defined like it is in 1 Corinthians 13, it is watered down to some namby-pamby concept of comfort.
 Making someone feel uncomfortable is unloving.
 Now, we’re all for not creating unnecessarily awkward moments, but Christianity inherently makes people uncomfortable.
 Nobody likes having their sin pointed out, and living in community is often… well… uncomfortable.
 We can’t use others’ level of comfort as the barometer for how well we are loving.We can't use others' level of comfort as the barometer for how well we are loving.
 Click To Tweet

-Other words progressive Christians misuse include biblical, gospel, and justice.
+Other words progressive Christians sometimes misuse include biblical, gospel, and justice.
 One thing I’ve stressed in some of my other articles about religion is that you need to ask the other person what they mean when they say certain things.
-You’ve got to do this with progressive Christianity especially.
+You’ve got to do this with progressive Christianity, too.
 Do not simply assume that you define words in the same way.
 Ask them what they mean by the words they say.
-(To learn more about the concept of linguistic theft, we have a whole chapter dedicated to this in the upcoming Mama Bear Apologetics book.)
+(To learn more about the concept of linguistic theft, we have a whole chapter dedicated to this in the first Mama Bear Apologetics book.)

 5. The Bible is just a human book.